The

 Home to Mother Teresa's Home for the Destitute and Dying.

-To New Light, protecting children born into and living in the red light district.
+To New Light, an organization protecting children born into and living in the red light district.

 To the Joypur Ashram, where over 100 orphaned children live and learn together supported by the pension payment of one person only.